“This post may contain affiliate links. Please read my disclosure for more info.

 Having a routine might feel comfortable, but it’s also not very inspiring.
 As Roy T. Bennett said, “comfort zones are where your unrealized dreams are buried.”

-If you knew your life would end next week, would you be satisfied with what you’re doing now, and feel comfortable that you chased down your dreams?
+If you knew your life would end next week, would you be satisfied with what you’re doing now?
+Is there anything you’d regret not doing?

 3. You Feel Like You're Running Uphill Every Day